mozmeao/infra/apps/mdn/mdn-aws/docs/maintenance-mode-checklist.md

 py.test --maintenance-mode tests/functional tests/redirects --base-url https://mdn-mm.moz.works --driver Chrome --driver-path /path/to/chromedriver
 ```

+Some tests will fail the first time they are run against a server with cold
+caches.
+Some tests are flakey, and will intermittantly fail.
+If a test
+passes once in three tries, we consider it a success.

 * [ ] Functional tests pass

 These check that disabled endpoints redirect to the maintenance page, and that